Large fire breaks out near football stadium in Southampton

 Hampshire and Isle of Wight Fire and Rescue Service said crews were called to the blaze affecting three industrial units on Marine Parade, near St Mary’s Stadium, just after 1pm on Tuesday.

-Up to 18 fire engines and other specialist vehicles were in attendance at the scene, the service said.
+Up to 18 fire engines and other specialist vehicles and around 100 firefighters were at the scene by Tuesday evening, the service said.

+It added there would likely be fire presence in the area “for a prolonged period of time”.

 One person has been treated by paramedics at the scene, according to local reports.